HusseinLakkis01/scCoAnnotate/README.md

 and many tools such as scMap Cell and my own classifier are being tested to be integrated in the pipeline.

-# Submission File:

-An example of the submission file is also available in this repository and is called submit.sh

 # Packages Required: